The Dwarves (novel)

-The Dwarves (German: Die Zwerge) is the first novel in the eponymous high fantasy series The Dwarves by German fantasy author Markus Heitz.
-The story follows an orphan dwarf by the name of Tungdil Goldhand who is raised by humans.
+The Dwarves (German: Die Zwerge) is the first novel in the eponymous high fantasy series The Dwarves by German fantasy author Markus Heitz, published in 2003.
+The story follows an orphan dwarf by the name of Tungdil Bolofar (later Goldhand), who is raised by humans.
 The book was originally written in English and German.
-A video game named The Dwarves, developed by King Art Games, is based on the first book; it was funded through Kickstarter.
+The book was continued in the following years with the titles The War of the Dwarves (October 2004) and The Revenge of the Dwarves (October 2005).
+The fourth volume The Fate of the Dwarves was released in February 2008.
+Seven years later, the fifth volume The Triumph of the Dwarves was released in February 2015.
+In September and November 2021, the series continued with the double volume The Return of the Dwarves book 1 and 2.
+The novel series The Legends of the Alfar, which deal with the bloodthirsty opponents of the dwarves, also takes place in the same world.
+A video game named The Dwarves, developed by King Art Games, is based on the first book; it was successfully funded through Kickstarter.